-The Environmental Studies Internship program offers ENVS majors the opportunity to apply skills and knowledge they possess and to gain new skills and knowledge through practical experience working in a professional-level capacity for an organization, government agency, research lab, planning group, advocacy organization, or other groups that solve problems and develop policies.
+The Environmental Studies Internship program offers ENVS majors the opportunity to apply skills and knowledge they possess and to gain new skills and knowledge through practical experience working in a professional-level capacity for an organization, government agency, research lab, planning group, an advocacy organization, or other groups that solve problems and develop policies.
 The training gained and the contacts made become an invaluable asset in obtaining later employment.
-Academic internships are for credit and may not be paid.
-Noncredit internships are also possible, but are not coordinated through ENVS.
-The Center for Resource Conservation, Eco-Cycle, Sierra Club, the City of Boulder, the U.S. Geological Survey, and Camp, Dresser, & McKee are examples of previous internship host organizations.
+Non-credit internships are also possible but are not coordinated through ENVS.
+A list of non-credit internship organizations can be found on the Not for Credit page here.

 All Environmental Studies majors are eligible.
 Students are encouraged to complete an Internship Interest Form to inventory their interests, skills, and goals.